openstack-archive/fuel-main/README.md

 This git repository contains Fuel ISO build scripts.

 Directory structure:
-- ```bootstrap```
-  Scripts for building CentOS based bootstrap ramdisk.
-The Fuel discovery agent (nailgun-agent) and Fuel operating system provisioning agent (fuel-agent) are installed into this ramdisk.
 - ```docker```
   Scripts for building Docker containers are located.
 The Fuel master node is deployed using Docker.
 Every Fuel major component like Nailgun, Astute,